Visible Records

 As I better adjusted to the place, I also realized that a lot of the studios only had half doors or curtains.
 Natasha later explained to me in the interview that the studios were designed to have half doors on the bottom floor and no doors on the top.

-For more details on the art studios and applying for them, click here!
+For more details on the art studios and applying for them, see the Visible Records webpage on their Studios.

 Audio Break #3